 'What is happening' studies are driven by your desire to better understand something happening in your classroom or among your students.
 It seeks to make visible what was previously invisible or covered, like student thinking.
 It’s digging deeper into a problem of teaching.
 Teaching is rife with problems because of the nature of teaching (Lampert, 2003).
 Problems are nothing to be ashamed of; they are points of focus that are ripe for scholarly inquiry (Bass, 1999).
-Two examples of “What is happening” studies in are:
+Two examples of “What is happening” studies focusing on specific classrooms are:

 Ciccone, A. A., Meyers, R. A., & Waldmann, S. (2008).
 What’s So Funny?
 Moving Students Toward Complex Thinking in a Course on Comedy and Laughter.
 Arts and Humanities in Higher Education, 7(3), 308–322. https://doi.org/10.1177/1474022208094414